enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/git and github/git-branch.md

 `git checkout <branch>`

-- **checkout can perform a switch**, even if working directory or staging area have uncommitted changes,
+- **checkout can perform a switch**, even if working directory or staging area have uncommitted changes
 - this command does two things
   - move `HEAD` to the specified `branch`
   - restore the file status to the specified branch